COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Discussion

 When studying the MS galaxies in more detail, we find that the dispersion of $\Phidt$ increases toward massive galaxies (Fig. \ref{frac_ms_mass}).
 This means that galaxies could come from various directions in the $\SFRM$ plane, which could fight against the existence of the MS at high masses. \citet{ilbert15} find an increase of the MS scatter at high masses in agreement with our analysis.
 However, this increase of $\sigma(\Phidt)$ is compensated by the low norm of the migration vector seen in Fig.~\ref{ms_displ}.
 Even though massive MS galaxies move in a broader range of directions than lower-mass galaxies, they cross lower distances in the $\SFRM$ plane, which preserves the MS at high mass.
+Indeed, considering that the dispersion of $\Phidt$ within the MS is relatively high and can reach up to 50 degrees, the MS would not persist over cosmic time if galaxies were experiencing large movements (i.e., high values of the nom $r_{\Delta t}$).
+Therefore, a low norm is needed to preserve the MS. Indeed, the test described below shows that our reconstructed SFH are consistent with the observed MS evolution.